 The Thrombosis Research Institute, London, UK (registered charity number, 800365) was established in 1989, with the backing of the then UK Prime Minister, Margaret Thatcher, specifically to conduct research into cardiovascular disease (of the heart and blood vessels), a major cause of death and disability throughout the world.

-The two partner institutions contribute to a joint, independent research programme under the direction of our two Boards of Trustees in London and Bangalore.
+The institute contributes to an independent research programme under the direction of our leadership team and Board of Trustees.

 For more information visit www.tri-london.ac.uk